zachflower/rock-paper-scissors/php/README.md

 ## Note

-It is assumed that you already have Node.js installed.
-If you need help getting Node.js installed, head on over to http://php.net/.
+It is assumed that you already have PHP installed.
+If you need help getting PHP installed, head on over to http://php.net/.